choogiesaur/book-orders/README.md

 book-orders
 ===========

-super secret project with omar
+super secret project with omar.
+Book order simulation as a demo of multi-threaded programming in C.

 *Note: when running, you may adjust the buffer size for the orders at the top of queue.h